vEnhance/von/README.md

 1. Problems are stored in TeX files in `VON_BASE_PATH`.
 You can keep subdirectories in here, as well, to organize those files.
-2. Problems and solutions are separated using `SEPARATOR` in `rc.py`, which by default is three dashes padded by newlines.
+2. Problems and solutions are separated using `SEPARATOR` in `config`, which by default is three dashes padded by newlines.
    So when entering new problems, write the statement, the separator, and then the solution.